 1. Product backlog creation

-The first phase of the Scrum workflow process begins with the visioning phase, where the Stakeholders meet to decide the list of features should be implemented and develop a product roadmap.
+The first phase of the Scrum workflow process begins with the visioning phase, where the Stakeholders meet to decide the list of features that should be implemented and develop a product roadmap.

 In Scrum, features are known as user stories and written from the end-user perspective.
 A Product owner decides which user stories or items make into the product backlog.